 |SOME BOARD MEMBERS NEVER LEARNED OR DON'T UNDERSTAND THEIR ROLE AS AN INDIVIDUAL IN RELATION TO THE PROPER AUTHORITY OF THE FULL BOARD.
 THEY MEAN WELL, BUT ARE MISGUIDED.

 So what's an executive director to do?
 I propose three courses of action.

 Depending upon the current state of the relationship, the executive director may consider having a heart-to-heart with the chairperson to explain his or her concerns and to share articles or books that spell out the proper role of the chairperson and board members in general.
 It may be advisable to include another board member in this meeting, such as the vice-chairperson.
 This approach could establish a platform for good discussion and create greater harmony for effective ministry.

 The executive director may suggest scheduling a board retreat to discuss governance and ministry planning.
 A third-party facilitator who understands board governance should be called in to lead the retreat.
 Such a retreat could be very beneficial to any board, whether or not any personal or operational struggles exist.

 If the executive director can't resolve this dilemma, he or she will either have to accept the dysfunction—doing his or her best to lead the ministry under the circumstances—or consider resigning from the post.

-Tom Lothamer is President of Life Matters Worldwide in Grand Rapids, Michigan.
+At the time of this writing, Tom Lothamer was President of Life Matters Worldwide in Grand Rapids, Michigan.